-- The Solo switch solos the track by muting all other tracks, but can also be used for cueing (see 15.6).
+- Clicking the Solo switch (or pressing the S shortcut key) solos the track by muting all other tracks, but can also be used for cueing (see 15.6).
 With multiple tracks selected, pressing any of their Solo switches will solo all of them.
 Otherwise, tracks can only be soloed one at a time unless the CTRL(PC) / CMD(Mac) modifier is held down or the Exclusive Solo option in the Record/Warp/Launch Preferences is deactivated.

 - If the Arm Recording button is on, the track is record-enabled (see Chapter 16).
 With multiple tracks selected, pressing any of their Arm switches will arm all of them.
 Otherwise, tracks can only be armed one at a time unless the CTRL(PC) / CMD(Mac) modifier is held down or the Exclusive Arm option in the Record/Warp/Launch Preferences is deactivated.
 With Exclusive Arm enabled, inserting an instrument into a new or empty MIDI track will automatically arm the track.

 The Mixer section of the Session Mixer has several additional features that are not visible by default.
 The mixer is resizable, and dragging upwards on the top of the mixer will extend the height of the track meters, adding tick marks, a numeric volume field and resettable peak level indicators.
 Increasing a track’s width in this state will add a decibel scale alongside the meter’s tick marks.

 These enhancements are tailored for use in traditional mixing settings, but are available anytime the Mixer section is displayed.